solidfire/solidfire-cli/README.md

 Description:

-Return information about the Element software version running on each node in the cluster.Information about the nodes that are currently in the process of upgrading software is also returned.
+Return information about the Element software version running on each node in the cluster.
+Information about the nodes that are currently in the process of upgrading software is also returned.

 Options: